On the late-time tails of massive perturbations in spherically symmetric black holes

 where $Y_{\ell m}(\theta,\varphi)$ is the spherical harmonics and $\ell$ and $m$ stand for the angular and azimuthal number, respectively.
 The resultant radial master equation for a given multiple moment $\ell$ reads

 where $r_{\ast}$ is the tortoise coordinate

 and $V$ is the effective potential

 where the prime denotes a derivative with respect to the areal radius $r$.
-It is noted that the radial wave function does not depend on $m$, owing to the spherical symmetry.
+It is noted that the radial wave function does not depend on the azimuthal number $m$, owing to the spherical symmetry.
 For simplicity, we have also omitted the index $\ell$ in $\Psi(t,r)$.

 In terms of the Green's function~\cite{book-methods-mathematical-physics-04}, the solution of Eq.~\eqref{masterEq} is given by

 for $t\ge 0$, where the retarded Green's function $G$ satisfies